josearosa/josearosa.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Associate at PwC.
+I am a Senior Associate at PricewaterhouseCoopers (PwC).
 I received my Ph.D. in Economics from the University of California, Merced.

 My professional interests span applied economics, teaching, and research.
 At PwC, I work in transfer pricing, applying economic and financial analysis to questions involving multinational firms and cross-border transactions.